Sampling recovery in Bochner spaces and applications to parametric PDEs: Applications to parametric elliptic PDEs

 PDEs with parametric and stochastic inputs are a common model used in science and engineering.
 Depending on the nature of the modeled object, the parameters involved in them may be either deterministic or random.
-The random nature reflects the uncertainty in various parameters presented in the physical phenomenon modeled by the equation.
-For equation~\eqref{ellip}, we consider the diffusion coefficients having a parametric form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging in the set $\UUi$ which is either $\RRRi$ or $\IIi$.
-Denote by $u(\by)$ the solution to the parametric diffusion elliptic equation
+The random nature reflects the uncertainty in various parameters, which are present in the physical phenomenon modeled by the equation.
+For equation~\eqref{ellip}, we consider the diffusion coefficients having a parametric form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging over the set $\UUi$ which is either $\RRRi$ or $\IIi$.
+Denote by $u(\by)$ the solution to the parametric elliptic diffusion equation

 The resulting solution operator maps $\by\in \UUi$ to $u(\by)\in V$.
 The objective is to achieve a numerical approximation of this complex map by a small number of parameters with a guaranteed error in a given norm.